 Omni Rancho Las Palmas Resort & Spa

-Surrounded by a 425-foot lazy river and featuring two 100-foot waterslides, Omni Rancho Las Palmas Resort & Spa’s newly renovated Splashtopia water park is fun for all ages.
-Adults can relax in the cliff-side hot tub while the younger ones play at the sandy beach or splash around in the watery-play zones.
+Surrounded by a 425-foot lazy river and featuring two 100-foot-long waterslides, Omni Rancho Las Palmas Resort & Spa’s Splashtopia waterpark is fun for all ages.
+Adults can relax in the cliff-side hot tub while the younger ones play at the sandy beach or splash around in the watery play zones.

 Hyatt Regency Indian Wells Resort & Spa

-Palm trees, pool floats and good vibes.
+Swaying palms.
+Pool floats.
+Good vibes.
 There are plenty of poolside hangs and chill cabana spots for an adults-only escape to Greater Palm Springs.
-Relax for a bit at the free-spirited Villa Royale or spend all day at the Renaissance Esmeralda Resort & Spa, Indian Wells, whose exclusive beach room cabanas and many amenities will keep you cool.
+Relax for a bit at the free-spirited Villa Royale or spend all day at the Renaissance Esmeralda Resort & Spa, Indian Wells, whose exclusive beach room cabanas and many amenities will keep you cool when you need a break from the sun.
 If you're looking for an outdoor experience near a spa, check out Sunstone Spa at Agua Caliente Resort Casino Spa Rancho Mirage for a more secluded ambiance.
 And you can't go wrong taking in the breathtaking views of the Santa Rosa Mountains at La Quinta Resort & Club.